mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 Job not found for id JobId(value=42)
 ```

-However, working the pattern matching is only sometimes very convenient.
+However, working pattern matching is only sometimes very convenient.
 A lot of time, we need to transform and combine different `Option` values.
 As in Scala, the `Option` type is a [monad](https://blog.rockthejvm.com/monads/), so we can use the `map` and `flatMap` functions to transform and combine `Option` values.
 Let's see an example.

 Imagine we want to create a function that, given a job id, it returns the gap between the job salary and the maximum salary for the same company.
 We want to return `None` if the job doesn't exist.
 To implement such a function, first, we need to add a `findAll` method to our `Jobs` interface: